blade1989/EuroEditor/README.md

 EuroEditor
 ==========

-EuroEditor, Your free, easy to use, and customizable web based editor
+EuroEditor, Your free, easy to use and customizable web based editor

 ---